ARTHUR LEWBEL HOME PAGE

 Instead of a blog, Lewbel comments on economics and politics in a publicly accessible facebook timeline: http://www.facebook.com/arthur.lewbel

 Lewbel is quoted in the best seller: “The Idea Factory: Bell Labs and the Great Age of American Innovation,” by Jon Gertner, on page 320.

 A juggling prop Lewbel helped to develop is now available for sale: "The Club With Deadly Accuracy"

 Lewbel’s personal recollections of Claude Shannon are here: Shannon.html.

-Survey article: “The Identification Zoo – Meanings of Identification in Econometrics” is here: identification-zoo-9.pdf.
-The slides for an associated mini-course are here: ident-zoo-SL-Part1.pdf and ident-zoo-SL-Part2.pdf
+Survey article (heavily revised 2017): “The Identification Zoo – Meanings of Identification in Econometrics” is here: identification-zoo-11.pdf Parts 1 and 2 of slides for an associated mini-course are here: ident-zoo-SL-Part1.pdf and ident-zoo-SL-Part2.pdf

 The slides for a mini-course on “Nonparametrics for Noneconometricians” are here: NonparamClass.pdf